 SYMPTOMS AND WARNING SIGNS OF XANAX ADDICTION

 Addictions get worse as time goes on.
 This makes it very important to spot some of the early warning signs.
-When alcoholism is noticed and treated in its early stages, an alcoholic might be able to avoid the significant consequences associated with alcoholism.
+When xanax is noticed and treated in its early stages, a xanax addict might be able to avoid the significant consequences associated with coming off the xanax.

 - Claims that the person “loses” their medication and needs more of the drug before a refill becomes due.

 - Doctor shopping.
 This term means that a person goes to several different doctors in a short time looking for Xanax refills.

 - Continuing to take the medication even after the stressful situation gets resolved.

 - Taking Xanax before a person knows if they need it or not.